 Some people, mostly rando racers, choose a straight skin when they are worried more about speed than grip.
 Find the width that comes closest to matching the waist dimension of your ski without covering the edges – this will leave some base showing at both the tip and tail of the ski.

 Some skins are cut to a specific length, but require that you trim the sides to match your skis’ sidecut.
 Skins that are pre-cut to length will often have tip and tail hardware already installed, which can save you some time.
-If you have a 182 cm length Black Diamond Zealot ski, for example, with the dimensions 135-110-123 mm and you want to use G3 Alpinist Climbing Skins, you’d pick the 180-190 cm length and the 130 mm width.
-When trimmed, this will leave a tiny bit of exposed base material at the tip (about 2 mm on each side) but cover the remainder of the base completely for traction.
+If not, you will normally have to cut the skin to the proper length and attach either the tip or tail hardware before you trim the width.

 Custom cutting your own skins is easy, just take your time and read the instructions.
 A cutter is almost always provided in the box with the basic directions.
 A single-edged razor blade also works well.